jeffkorcal/Escape/_PRESS-RELEASE.md

   > Bored of opening the same brower window?

 ## Solution ##
   > Try Escape.
-This app inspires users everytime the brower refreshes with a high resolution photo of a paticular theme of choice.
-If you like the picture you can link to other photos taken from that particular photographer.
+This app inspires users everytime the brower refreshes with a high resolution photo.
+If you like the picture please check out the photographers profile.

 ## How to Get Started ##
   > Signup and get instance access to a library full of great photos.